-Post by Douglas Steinberg, HKI’s Deputy Regional Director for West Africa.
+This blog post was written by Douglas Steinberg, HKI’s Regional Director of West Africa.

 MAMBIRI, KITA (MALI), July 3, 2013.
 When we arrived at the community health center in the village of Mambiri, there was already a throng of patients waiting.
 In the days prior, the local health workers had canvassed the area surrounding Mambiri, informing people that a team would be visiting to conduct trachoma screening and surgery for those with trichiasis.
 The team consisted of three ophthalmological nurses who have traveled from Mali’s capital city, Bamako.
 The team is mid-way through a ten day circuit of the local health centers, in remote communities such as Mambiri.
 The team works with the local health center staff to get the word out, to screen and to follow up patients who need further care or treatment.

 One nurse, Adama Sangaré, works the through the crowd who are seated along with wall under the awning of the health center, consulting with each individual.
 They come with a variety of eye care issues, many of which can be easily treated with tetracycline or other antibiotics, and the patients sent on their way.
 Some will present issues, such as cataracts, that are referred to the district or regional hospital.
 Around a half dozen will require surgery for trichiasis, which is performed on the spot by two other nurses.
 Their goal is to perform an average of seven operations a day.